cabinetoffice/request-service-access/README.md

 ## Overview

 The GitHub request application is a tool designed to streamline and automate the process of managing and tracking request for GitHub.
 This includes the  adding, removal or editing of members.
+Each page or user interface, defined by an endpoint, is divided into three components (MVC) and as a best practice the names for the model, view and controller have, when possible, the same start name of the endpoints (e.g. for the `/confirmation` page we have the: `confirmation.controller.ts` and `confirmation.html` files.
+If models were present, we would have `confirmation.model.ts`)

 ### The View